milankl/LinLogQuantization.jl/README.md

     ⋮
 ```
 `Array{T}()` optionally takes a type parameter `T` such that decompression to
-other number formats than the default `Float32` is possible involves a rounding
+other number formats than the default `Float32` is possible
-error which follows a round-to-nearest in linear space.
 ```julia
 julia> Array{Float16}(L)
 1000-element Array{Float16,1}: